Sport in Edmonton: Former teams

 Edmonton was home to the Edmonton Grads, a women's basketball team with the best win–loss record of any North American team to date.
 The Grads defeated most American, European and Olympic challengers and compiled a record of 502 wins vs. 20 losses over 25 years, from 1915 until they disbanded in 1940 at the outbreak of the Second World War.

 From 2006 to 2015, the Edmonton Rush franchise played in the National Lacrosse League.
 Home games were at Rexall Place.
 The team became the Saskatchewan Rush in 2015.

 Edmonton has an outdoor velodrome called the Argyll Velodrome.
+An indoor velodrome is being built as part of the Coronation Park Sports and Recreation Centre with the hopes of it hosting national and international cycling events.

 Sporting events

 A number of sporting events were held in Edmonton, including the 1978 Commonwealth Games, the 1983 World University Games (Universiade), the 2001 World Championships in Athletics, and the 2005 World Master Games.

 From 2005 to 2012 Edmonton also had a circuit on the Indy Car Series known as the Edmonton Indy.
 This event was the best-attended event in the series.

 The city was also home to the late World Wrestling Entertainment (WWE) former World Heavyweight Champion, Chris Benoit.

 From August 31 to September 17, 2006, Edmonton hosted the Women's Rugby World Cup with 12 international teams taking part for the title.

-Edmonton hosted soccer matches during the 2015 FIFA Women's World Cup and is a candidate to host matches during the 2026 FIFA World Cup.
+Edmonton hosted soccer matches during the 2015 FIFA Women's World Cup and was a major candidate to host matches during the 2026 FIFA World Cup.
 Commonwealth Stadium also played host to some of the games in the 2007 FIFA U-20 World Cup.